When should I start working on an application?

 What kind of information do I need to present concerning my institutional environment?

 Reviewers seem more comfortable with a laboratory, clinic, or department where other students at or above the applicant's level are being trained.
 This can include other trainees of the sponsor.
-If the number of trainees may appear to be large, the reviewers may question whether the applicant will be able to be sponsored individually.
-If this is a concern, the sponsor should address this question directly in his or her section of the training plan.
+If the number of trainees may appear to be large, the reviewers may question whether the applicant will be able to be mentored individually.
+If this may be a concern, the sponsor should address this question directly in his or her section of the training plan.
 Praised institutional environments are rich and diverse and afford a great deal of opportunity for scientific interaction.